miracum/recruit/docs/development/contributing.md

 All contributions are welcome!

-Development and issue tracking is currently happening in the internal MIRACUM GitLab instance.
-But all internal recruIT repositories are mirrored to the MIRACUM GitHub organization:
+Development and issue tracking is currently happening in the internal MIRACUM GitLab instance, but all internal recruIT repositories are mirrored to the MIRACUM GitHub organization:

 | recruIT module                              | GitLab Repository                                                        | GitHub Repository                                              |
 | ------------------------------------------- | ------------------------------------------------------------------------ | -------------------------------------------------------------- |